Dodonaea viscosa subsp. angustifolia

 Dodonaea viscosa subsp. angustifolia, synonym Dodonaea angustifolia, (sand olive) is a slender shrub or small tree that occurs naturally from southern Africa to Arabia, as well as in Australia and New Zealand.
 The seed capsules are three-winged and are dispersed by wind.
 Although occurring in rocky areas, it is also cultivated to stabilise moving sand and to prevent erosion.

+Ecology

+In Ethiopia, this species is frequently consumed by geladas (Theropithecus brumpti).